Auschwitz-Birkenau State Museum: National exhibitions

 The Auschwitz death wall, where inmates were executed, was located near block 11 in Auschwitz I.

 Since 1960, the so-called "national exhibitions" have been located in Auschwitz I. Most of them were renewed from time to time; for example, those of Belgium, France, Hungary, Netherlands, Slovakia, Czech Republic, and the former Soviet Union.
 The German exhibition, which was made by the former GDR, has not been renewed.

-The first national exhibition of the Soviet Union was opened in 1961 and renewed in 1977 and 1985.
+The first national exhibition of the Soviet Union was opened in 1961, and renewed in 1977 and 1985.
 In 2003, the Russian organizing committee suggested presenting a completely new exhibition.
-The Soviet part of the museum was closed, but the reopening was delayed as there were differences in the questions of the territorial situation of the Soviet Union between 1939 and 1941.
-The question of the territories annexed by the USSR during the war, i.e. the Baltic countries, eastern Poland, and Moldova could not be solved.
-Yugoslav pavilion and exhibition, which memorialized Auschwitz victims primarily through their antifascist struggle, was opened in 1963.
-In 2002, Croatia, as one of Yugoslav successor states, notified the Auschwitz Memorial Museum that it wanted the Yugoslav exhibition dismantled and demanded permission to establish its own national exhibition.
-The museum rejected the proposal and notified all Yugoslav successor states that only a renovated joint exhibit would be appropriate.
-Since they failed to create a joint exhibition, the Yugoslav exhibition was closed down in 2009 and its contents were sent the Museum of Yugoslavia in Belgrade, while Block 17, which hosted the exhibition, remains empty.
-In late January 2024 it was announced that with the assistance of UNESCO six successor states of SFR Yugoslavia — Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia and Slovenia — have reached an agreement to reopen a joint exhibition about the Holocaust in Yugoslavia.
+The Soviet part of the museum was closed, but the reopening was delayed due to the varying territorial situation of the Soviet Union between 1939 and 1941.
+The question of the territories annexed by the USSR during the war, i.e. the Baltic countries, eastern Poland, and Moldova, could not be solved.
+The Yugoslav pavilion and exhibition, which memorialized Auschwitz victims primarily through their antifascist struggle, was opened in 1963.
+In 2002, Croatia, one of Yugoslav successor states, notified the Auschwitz Memorial Museum that it wanted the Yugoslav exhibition dismantled, demanding permission to establish its own national exhibition.
+The museum rejected the proposal and notified all Yugoslav successor states that only a joint renovated exhibit would be appropriate.
+Since the countries failed to do so, the Yugoslav exhibition was closed down in 2009 and its contents sent to the Museum of Yugoslavia in Belgrade, while Block 17, which hosted the exhibition, remains empty.
+In January 2024, the UNESCO announced that after 14 years of negotiations, six successor states of SFR Yugoslavia — Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Serbia and Slovenia — had reached an agreement to reopen a joint exhibition about the Holocaust in Yugoslavia.

 In 1978, Austria opened its own exhibition, presenting itself as a victim of National Socialism.
-This one-sided view motivated the Austrian political scientist Andreas Maislinger to work in the museum within the Action Reconciliation Service for Peace in 1980/81.
-Later he founded the Austrian Holocaust Memorial Service.
-The Austrian federal president Rudolf Kirchschläger had advised Maislinger that as a young Austrian he did not need to atone for anything in Auschwitz.
-Due to this disapproving attitude of the official Austrian representation, the Austrian Holocaust Memorial Service could not be launched before September 1992.
+This one-sided view motivated Austrian political scientist Andreas Maislinger to work in the museum within the Action Reconciliation Service for Peace organization in 1980-81.
+Later he founded the Austrian Holocaust Memorial Service, the Gedenkdienst.
+Austrian President Rudolf Kirchschläger had advised Maislinger that as a young Austrian, he did not need to atone for anything in Auschwitz.
+Due to the disapproving attitude of Austrian officials, the Austrian Holocaust Memorial Service could not be launched before September 1992.

 Filming

-The museum has allowed scenes for four films to be filmed on the site: Pasażerka (1963) by Polish director Andrzej Munk, Landscape After the Battle (1970) by Polish director Andrzej Wajda, and a television miniseries, War and Remembrance (1988), and Denial (2016).
-Although the Polish government permitted the construction of film sets on its grounds to shoot scenes for Schindler's List (1993), Steven Spielberg chose to build a "replica" camp entrance outside the infamous archway for the scene in which the train arrives carrying the women who were saved by Oskar Schindler.
+The museum has allowed scenes for four films to be filmed on the site: Pasażerka (1963) by Polish director Andrzej Munk, Landscape After the Battle (1970) by Polish director Andrzej Wajda, the War and Remembrance television miniseries (1988), and Denial (2016).
+Although the Polish government permitted the construction of film sets on its grounds to shoot scenes for Schindler's List (1993), director Steven Spielberg chose to build a "replica" camp entrance outside the infamous archway for the scene in which the train arrives carrying the women who were saved by Oskar Schindler.